 - Pain and suffering the deceased experienced between the final injury or illness and death

 - Value of wages and benefits the deceased would have been likely to receive if he or she had lived

-Although we know there is no amount of money that will ever compensate you for your loss, we can help you get all of the compensation to which you are entitled for the death of a loved one.
+Although we know no amount of money will ever compensate you for your loss, we can help you get the compensation to which you are entitled for the death of a loved one.

 Our personal injury attorney takes cases in St. Louis, Mo., and throughout the greater states of Missouri and Illinois.
 Whether the accidental death was sudden or occurred sometime after a car crash or surgical error, we are ready to hear your story and advise you on legal steps to take.
 Please contact us today so that we can help you during this time of crisis.

 Call 314-433-9131 or toll free 866-285-4611 to find out what your claim is worth.
 We’re ready to help you get the compensation you deserve.